jsecurity101/Marvel-Lab/README.md

 **Domain Controller**:
 1. Build stock Windows Server VM.
 2. Go into Server and download this repo into the `C:\` directory.
+If you downloaded the .zip of the repo, move the child folder to the C:\ directory and rename to `Marvel-Lab`.
 3. Go into the `Earth-DC` folder.
 4. Run these scripts in order:
   * `rename-dc.ps1`